top of page

 Experience in the field

-On the first hunt you will follow and learn from your guide.
+On the first hunts you will follow and learn from your guide.
 Learning the nuances of hunting will help tremendously with your confidence, as being in the field is totally different from practicing on the range.
 There are guides available for the various different disciplines of bow hunting, whether you are learning with a compound, traditional or crossbow.

 Other learning objectives